PronkLJ/crx10ial/README.md

 ## Content
 This repository currently includes three packages:
 * The robot_description package describes the crx10ial robot.
-Most of the URDF is from [the work of Paulo Franceshi](https://github.com/paolofrance/crx_description).
+Most of the URDF is from [the work of Paulo Franceshi](https://github.com/paolofrance/crx_description) (Depricated, now uses URDF from FANUC).
 * The robot_bringup package includes launch files for the Gazebo and MoveIt simulation & path planning.
-* The robot_moveit_config package holds all the configuration files that are used for MoveIt path planning.
+* The robot_moveit_config package holds all the configuration files that are used for MoveIt path planning (Depricated, now uses MoveIt configurations from FANUC).

 ## Package installation